alexkritchevsky

 Or whatever.
 It’s all the same if you limit the syntax appropriately, and if the browser interprets it as the same result.
 If history had gone a bit differently, we could have been using any of these.

-The XML syntax doesn’t limit you to declarative programming, either.
-You can implement control-flow in XML: just create tags like <if> and <else>.
-You just define the entire syntax tree as XML entities, like Java’s ANT build system regrettably did.
+Nor does an XML syntax doesn’t limit you to declarative programming.
+You can implement control-flow in XML: just create tags like <if>

 So HTML is beautifully simple because it is declarative, in that it describes the logical layout of the page and the browser goes and figures out how to build it, and because nobody has messed it up by bolting control flow onto it.
-Which would be fine, except for one major problem that was never really solved: abstraction.

 2